farizstuff/SimpleMessagingAPI/README.md

 ### Installation

-Before start make sure you have installed Java Version 8 (Java 1.8) in your PC Clone this repository, Install the dependencies and run from your PC with IDE like :
+Before start make sure you have installed Java Version 8 (Java 1.8) in your PC.
+Clone this repository, Install the dependencies and run from your PC with IDE like :

 * [Intellij] Recomended